 How to join

 Interested?
-Then come along to our Sunday service and talk to our Organist and Choirmaster, Henry Wallace.
-Alternatively, please leave your name and contact details with the church office, and we will pass this on to Henry.
+Then come along to our Sunday service and talk to our Organist and Choirmaster, Henry Wallace, or click here to contact him via email.

 No audition is required to join the choir (if you are not applying for an award), but a voice test can be arranged if you wish.
 Some sight reading ability is an advantage, though not essential.
 A reasonable ear and the ability to sing in tune are both important.